artcom/artcom.github.io/_drafts/changi_petal_clouds_mobile_sound.md

 ---
 ## Introduction

 Recently a new kinetic installation went live in Terminal 4 at Changi Airport, Singapur.
 This installation is quite special, not only because of its sheer size but because it offers an audio experience too.
-In this post I want to discuss what how this mobile audio experience was implemented.
+In this post I want to describe how this mobile audio experience was implemented.

 ![]({{site.url}}/images/changi_petal_clouds_mobile_sound/2017_ArtCom_Petalclouds_ChangiT4_08954_web-1360x765.png)